Distances for Markov Chains, and Their Differentiation: The Discounted WL Distance

 \section{The Discounted WL Distance}

-In this section we first note some limitations of the two distances and then propose the \emph{discounted WL distance}, which is a special instance of our OTM distance, as a remedy of those limitations. {Indeed, we will see that the discounted WL distance can compare more general Markov chains, is more efficient to compute, and more importantly, has a relaxed form that can be differentiated (whereas the \gls{dWL} and the \gls{dOTC} cannot).} All missing proofs of results in this section are in Appendix \ref{sec:proofs}.
+The OTM distances we introduced above encompass the WL distance and the OTC distance at the two extremes, and are a (significant) generalization of both distances.
+However, one might wonder why it is useful to consider this general formulation.
+In this section we first note some limitations of the two distances and then propose the \emph{discounted WL distance}, which is a special instance of our OTM distance, as a remedy of those limitations.
+Indeed, we will see that the discounted WL distance can compare more general Markov chains, is more efficient to compute, and more importantly, has a relaxed form that can be differentiated (whereas the \gls{dWL} and the \gls{dOTC} cannot).